ReScience/ReScience-submission/article/Name-YEAR.md

 extent of clumping of the parasitoids attacks and $T\times h$ is the handling time as a proportion of the total time.
 This paper also explores the relationship between the hosts and a generalist parasitoid population.
-Generalist parasite dynamic follows the equation
+Generalist parasite dynamics follows the equation

 $$P_t = h \times \left(1 - \text{exp}\left(-\frac{N_t}{b}\right)\right)$$ {#eq:4}